narze/awesome-websites-as-answers/README.md

 - https://shouldideploy.today - Should I deploy today?
 - https://www.idontwanttotalkaboutit.net - You need an advance health care directive!!!
 - https://www.whatismyip.com/ - Use to identify your public ip address ?
+- https://justforfunnoreally.dev/ - Just for Fun.
+No, Really.

 ## Criteria